Vietnam.vn - Nền tảng quảng bá Việt Nam

 Accordingly, if A does not "give", then immediately B will not "give back".

-- “Mr. Trump and his supporters make a very simple argument about reciprocal tariffs: if American companies are subject to tariffs and other trade barriers when selling their goods to another country, goods from that country entering the US should also be subject to corresponding tariffs.”
-(Mr. Trump’s “reciprocal” tariffs threaten the global economy - vneconomy.vn - 2025).
+- “Mr. Trump and his supporters make a very simple argument about reciprocal tariffs: if American companies are subject to tariffs and other trade barriers when selling their goods to another country, goods from that country entering the US must also be subject to corresponding tariffs.”
+(Mr. Trump's “reciprocal” tariffs threaten the global economy - vneconomy.vn - 2025).

-The following text will demonstrate this:
+The following text will demonstrate that:

 2. "You scratch my back, I'll scratch yours"